Server-Side Tracking Explained: Where It Fits in First-Party Data

 Your Attribution Model Breaks

-If Safari users’ cookies reset every 7 days, your attribution reports show inflated “new user” acquisition and undercount returning-visitor conversions.
-Channels that drive awareness look weaker than they are.
-Channels that capture demand at the last touch get overcredited.
-Your marketing dashboard tells a story that doesn’t match reality, and budget decisions follow that story.
+If identifiers, click IDs, and CRM outcomes do not survive the journey, your attribution reports inflate some channels and undercount others.
+Channels that create demand can look weaker than they are.
+Channels that capture demand at the last touch can get overcredited.
+Your marketing dashboard tells a story that does not match reality, and budget decisions follow that story.

 Your Audiences Shrink